Project Management Office Software. A Critique

 What are Common Project Management Software?

-There are many project management software solutions available on the market today, each with their own unique features and capabilities.
+There are many project management software solutions available on the market today, each with its unique features and capabilities.
 Some of the most common project management software include:

 #1 Asana